Unassigned Lands: Settlement and statehood

 The Springer Amendment was immediately added to the Indian Appropriation Act of 1889 to authorize settlement under the provisions of the Homestead Act of 1862.
 The amendment, however, denied the settlers their squatter's rights.
 The lands were to be settled by a land run.
 The original settlers were rounded up and expelled.

 On April 22, 1889, the Oklahoma lands were settled by what would later be called the Run of '89.
 Over 50,000 people entered on the first day, among them several thousand freedmen and descendants of slaves.
 Tent cities were erected overnight at Oklahoma City, Kingfisher, El Reno, Norman, Guthrie and Stillwater, which was the first of the settlements.

-Federal troops provided law enforcement; the closest criminal and civil jurisdictions were the federal courts in Fort Smith, Arkansas.
-Despite that, the district was generally peaceful.
+Federal troops of the United States Army provided law enforcement; the closest criminal and civil jurisdictions were the federal courts of the United States District Court for the Western District of Arkansas, with its courthouse centered in the border town to the east of Fort Smith, Arkansas.
+Despite that, the district and territory was generally peaceful with its longtime infamous federal judge Isaac C. Parker (1838-1896), and a posse of his United States deputy marshals.
 Most land disputes were settled without bloodshed, although a few took years to resolve.